Floyd K. Lindstrom

-Floyd K. Lindstrom (June 21, 1912 – February 3, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.
+Floyd Kenneth Lindstrom (June 21, 1912 – February 3, 1944) was a United States Army soldier and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Early life

-Born in Holdrege, Nebraska on June 21, 1912, his parents were Anna (née Stongberg) and Otto Rudolph Lindstrom.
+Born in Holdrege, Nebraska, on June 21, 1912, his parents were Anna (née Stongberg) and Otto Rudolph Lindstrom.

 When Lindstrom was a toddler, his mother brought him and his older sister Pauline to Colorado.
 It is reported that Lindstrom never saw his father.
 Moving to Colorado Springs about 1914, Anna worked and lived in a cottage with her children at the Myron Stratton Home.
 Lindstrom was a Boy Scout who also earned his Eagle Scout from Boy Scout Troop 1 and graduated from Cheyenne Mountain High School in 1931.

 After graduation, he moved to downtown Colorado Springs and worked as a soda jerk before working as a truck driver for Soomers Market, with his route between Colorado and California.
 He drove for eleven years, working for Associated Grocers when they took over the transportation business.
 His fiancé, who died in February 1942 of a heart attack, was Mary Jane Wackenhut.